 Accounts for 5% of cases

 Contact urticaria is a different type of allergy and happens immediately on skin contact with an allergen (usually within 10-30 minutes of contact with the allergen).
 It can cause hay fever-like symptoms or asthma, as well as skin reactions.
-Contact urticarial is diagnosed by prick-testing or a blood test.
+Contact urticaria is diagnosed by skin prick-testing or a blood test.

 Common causes of contact urticaria are: